Azure/azurehpc/examples/lustre_demo/readme.md

 | storage_account         | The storage account for HSM                  |
 | storage_key             | The storage key for HSM                      |
 | storage_container       | The container to use for HSM                 |

-> Note: you can remove log anaytics and/or HSM from the config file if not required.

 > Note: Key Vault should be used for the keys to keep them out of the config files.